-Cocaine is a powerful stimulant substance that is made by extracting benzoylmethylecgonine from the coca plant.
+Cocaine is a powerful stimulant that is made by extracting benzoylmethylecgonine from the coca plant.

-Cocaine retains a few isolated medical uses in the United States, but it is primarily a drug of abuse.
-It can be abused by grinding it up and snorting it, smoking it, mixing it with water and injecting it, or taking it orally.
+Cocaine has some medical uses in the United States, but it is primarily a drug of abuse.
+It can be abused by grinding it up and snorting it, smoking it, mixing it with water and injecting it, or taking it by mouth.

-Signs of cocaine abuse include problems controlling your use of the drug or experiencing problems in your daily life as a result of your cocaine use.
+Signs of cocaine abuse could include problems controlling usage or problems in your daily life because of your usage.

-Long-term cocaine use is linked with many different potential health conditions, including alterations to the brain that result in you not being able to experience pleasure in the same manner as you did before your cocaine abuse, movement disorders, and an increased potential for a stroke.
-Many organs are affected by cocaine use, including the brain, liver, skin, kidneys, and cardiovascular system.
+Long-term cocaine use is linked with many different potential health conditions; some of these include the inability to feel pleasure due to the effect cocaine has on the pleasure center.
+Other potential health conditions include movement disorders and an increased potential for a stroke.
+There are also other organs that are affected by cocaine use, including the liver, skin, kidneys, and cardiovascular system.

-Cocaine (benzoylmethylecgonine) is a stimulant processed from the coca plant that grows in South America.
-Natives indigenous to these areas have long chewed on coca leaves or used them in other manners to increase their energy and in religious ceremonies.
+Cocaine (benzoylmethylecgonine) is a stimulant made from the coca plant that grows in South America.
+Natives in these areas have chewed on coca leaves and used them in religious ceremonies or to increase their energy.

 Cocaine became popular in the United States and Europe in the 1800s.
-It was even included in soft drinks like the original versions of Coca-Cola.
-But by the early 1900s, it was recognized that cocaine was a potential drug of abuse, and its use was tightly controlled.
+It was even included in soft drinks like Coca-Cola, but by the early 1900s, cocaine was recognized as a potential drug of abuse.
+After this, its use was controlled.

-Today, cocaine is a Schedule II controlled substance, meaning that there are recognized medical uses for it in the United States.
-These are mostly very isolated cases where it is used as an anesthetic or vasodilator in hospitals or medical clinics.
-It would be extremely rare for anyone to be prescribed the drug for personal use to treat some medical condition.
+Today, cocaine is a Schedule II controlled substance; this means that there are medical uses for it in the United States.
+These are mostly isolated cases where it is used as an anesthetic in hospitals.
+It would be rare for anyone to be prescribed cocaine for personal use.

-If you are using any Schedule II controlled substance without a prescription (which cannot conceivably happen with cocaine), you are probably abusing the drug.
-Possession of cocaine, in any amount, by a private individual without a prescription for it is illegal.
+If you are using any Schedule II controlled substance without a prescription, you are probably abusing the drug.
+Possession of cocaine, in any amount, by an individual without a prescription for it is illegal.